Adam Fantilli Game Preview: Blue Jackets vs. Bruins

 Fantilli Stats vs. the Bruins

-- The Bruins have given up 50 goals in total (2.5 per game), the fourth-fewest allowed in the NHL.
+- The Bruins have given up 58 goals in total (2.5 per game), which ranks third in the league for fewest goals allowed.

 Watch the NHL on Max with the B/R Sports Add-On